rubalgoyal/Java-SQL-Application-StudentGradeManagement/README.md

 `enrolled`: Tracks the enrollment of students in classes.
 It includes the studnet ID, class ID, serving as the many to many relationship table between student and class.

+### Implementation

+The `util.java` class contains all the methods such as `getCategoryId`, `checkStudentEnrolled`, `checkStudentExist`, `getCategoryId` etc. which helps to check the existence of students, categories assignments in database.

+The `ClassManagement` class contains all the methods to create and manage the class.
+The functionalities of class management are `newClass`,